 If you have questions for Dr. Weaver about the J.M.
 Dawson Institute for Church-State Studies, please contact him at: JMD@baylor.edu.

-Like Malcolm, Anna Maria also grew up in Maryland.
-She and her husband, Daniel, moved from North Carolina to Waco in the summer of 2017.
+Anna Maria and her husband, Daniel, moved from North Carolina to Waco in the summer of 2017.
 Daniel started in the Baylor Religion Department's PhD program, while Anna Maria joined the department's administrative staff in the Undergraduate Studies office with Dr. Weaver.
 In March 2018 she started taking over various administrative duties for Church-State Studies.

 If you have administrative questions about the J.M.
 Dawson Institute for Church-State Studies, please contact us at: JMD@baylor.edu.
 If you have a question about the Religion Department's Undergraduate Studies, please email: email@example.com.